seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-09-using-router-with-reactphp-http.md

 ]);
 {% endhighlight %}

-This may look cleaner than *all code in one callback*, but now all middlware have these *path and method checks*.
-It actually doesn't look like routing, it looks as it is: several requests handlers.
+This may look cleaner than *all code in one callback*, but now all middleware have these *path and method checks*.
+It actually doesn't look like routing: just several requests handlers.
 It is not clear what route - goes where.
 We have to look through all these handlers to collect a complete picture of the routes.

 ## Using Fast-Router

 Now, you have seen that we need a router to remove this mess with path and method checks.
-For this purpose I have chosen [FastRoute](https://github.com/nikic/FastRoute){:target="_blank"} by [Nikita Popov](https://twitter.com/nikita_ppv){:target="_blank"}.
+For this purpose, I have chosen [FastRoute](https://github.com/nikic/FastRoute){:target="_blank"} by [Nikita Popov](https://twitter.com/nikita_ppv){:target="_blank"}.

 Install the router via composer: